pierrebodere/demand_news/README.md

 # Demand News

-This repository contains classes used in the estimation of demand for ideology and news content in the project News Media Concentration and Content Diversity.
+This repository contains the classes used to estimate the demand system for ideology and news content in the project *News Media Concentration and Content Diversity*.